bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/safety/SK.md

 In this FB is generated blocks for servicing safety elements of zone.

----

 ## PLS, LVU

-On start is generated F_FRG for all 'Scanner' and 'Lichtvorhang'.
+First, 'F_FRG' is generated for all scanners and curtains.

 ![img](../../../../assets/docs/generation/programBlocks/safety/sk/PLS.jpg)